orstavik/JoiEvents/docs/1b_EventLoop/6_Pattern_LinkLoad.md

 setTimeout 2          setTimeout 2         setTimeout 2
 ```

-The order in Firefox of the `load` events might be scrambled like they were for the `error` event.
+The order Firefox (and the other browsers in other tests) call the `load` events might be scrambled like they were for the `error` event.
 Thus, you need to implement your own efficient queue and loop for tasks if you need a safer version of this pattern.
 In our tests, Chrome 79 didn't mess up the sequence of `loadOnImg` as Firefox did, but that may be just a coincidence, and in any case not relevant as will be shown later.

 Safari gives higher and different priority to loadOnImg tasks than it gives to ToggleTickTrick tasks.